Kamilalyra/Kamilalyra.github.io/_pages/cv.md

 - **Scientific Initiation scholar** at Federal Technology University of Paraná - UTFPR (2012)
 - **Techologist** in Systems Analysis and Development at UTFPR (2010 - 2013)

-For more details, please check the [Extended Curriculum Vitae in PDF](/assets/pdf/kamila_cv.pdf).